rotty/lexpr-rs/README.md

   for S-expressions.
 Please refer to crate's [`README`](./lexpr/README.md) for more information.

+- [`serde-lexpr`](./serde-lexpr), integrating `lexpr` with Serde,
+  allowing to serialize and deserialize Rust data structures to and from S-expressions.

 - [`lexpr-macros`](./lexpr-macros), an internal crate actually
   implementing the `sexp` macro.
 This crate should be considered an implementation detail, and not be used directly, only via the